mspandit/mspandit.github.io/_posts/2018-06-12-multiclass-logistic-regression.markdown

 You might be tempted to handle such problems using a model whose output is an integer identifying the class.
 However, a more straightforward approach is to have a logistic model _for each class_ whose output indicates the probability that the input is in that class.
-The model that produces the highest probability for an input corresponds to the predicted class.
+For a given input, the model that produces the highest probability corresponds to the predicted class.

 It is a simple matter to divide each output by the sum of the outputs.
 This ensures that the sum of the probabilities is 1.0.
 This combination of outputs